 RTAs are required to provide training and recertification for their personnel's job classification, as well as two-year medical evaluations for vehicle operators.
 Several RTAs have requested that recertifications be allowed to exceed the intervals CPUC General Orders (GOs) require, because of the difficulty in getting the medical exams and safely providing in-person training during the COVID-19 pandemic.
 RTAs requested these extensions only for re-training and re-certification, and not for new or transferred employee appointments.
 In addition, RTA worked on transitioning to computer-based virtual training wherever possible.

-Resolution ST-241
+RSD Director approved these requests, pursuant to authority granted in Resolution ST-241.